Lyhh01/MF-HGNN/README.md

 ---

-## Dataset Partitioning Descriptions
+Dataset Partitioning Descriptions
+The following cross-validation strategies are applied to both ABIDE and MDD datasets.

-### 1. ABIDE — Standard 10-Fold Cross-Validation
+1. Standard 10-Fold Cross-Validation (Individual-Level)
 Standard 10-fold stratified cross-validation at the individual level.
-Uses `StratifiedKFold` with stratification by diagnostic label (DX_GROUP: ASD vs. HC).
+Uses StratifiedKFold with stratification by diagnostic label (ASD vs. HC for ABIDE; MDD vs. HC for MDD).

-### 2. ABIDE_LeaveGroupOut — Leave-Group-Out Cross-Validation Stratified by Site and Diagnosis
-10-fold leave-group-out cross-validation stratified by the joint distribution of diagnosis and site (DX_GROUP + SITE_ID).
+2. Leave-Group-Out Cross-Validation (Stratified by Site and Diagnosis) 10-fold leave-group-out cross-validation stratified by the joint distribution of diagnosis and site (DX_GROUP + SITE_ID).
 Ensures balanced group composition to reduce data leakage and enable rigorous generalization evaluation.

-### 3. ABIDE_SiteLeaveGroupOut — Site-Specific Leave-One-Site-Out Cross-Validation
+3. Leave-Group-Out (Site) Cross-Validation
-Strict leave-one-out (site) cross-validation, designed as a more rigorous strategy to evaluate model generalization across different imaging centers.
-This validation was conducted on the three largest sites.

-### 4. MDD — Standard 10-Fold Cross-Validation (Individual-Level)
-Standard 10-fold stratified cross-validation at the individual level.
-Stratification by diagnostic label (DX_GROUP: MDD vs. HC) ensures consistent class distribution across folds.

-### 5. MDD_LeaveGroupOut — Leave-Group-Out Cross-Validation Stratified by Site and Diagnosis
-10-fold leave-group-out cross-validation stratified by diagnosis and site (DX_GROUP + SITE_ID).
-Maintains balanced fold composition for robust generalization assessment.

-### 6. MDD_SiteLeaveGroupOut — Site-Specific Leave-One-Site-Out Cross-Validation
-Leave-one-out (site) cross-validation, designed as a more rigorous strategy to evaluate model generalization across different imaging centers.
-Each fold tests on one entire site and trains on all others, representing the most stringent cross-site generalization protocol.
+Strict leave-group-out cross-validation at the site level, designed to evaluate model generalization across different imaging centers.
+ABIDE: conducted on the three largest sites (NYU, UM, UCLA).
+MDD: each fold tests on one entire site and trains on all others.